EngUmarMunir/rv32i_single_cycle_processor/README.md

 4. Ensure the `.mem` files stay in the project directory so the memories load correctly.
 5. Run the simulation.

-For top-level verification, use `reiscv_tb` as the simulation top.
+For top-level verification, use `riscv_tb` as the simulation top.

 ## Notes